Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown

 While initially it appeared that the MAD state may require special initial conditions, e.g., a strong coherent vertical field, it has become increasingly clear that MAD configurations arise even under less extreme conditions.
 In important work, \citet{Liska2020} showed that a simulation initialized with a pure toroidal field, self-consistently generated poloidal fields and reached the MAD state after it was run with sufficiently high spatial resolution and for a long enough time.
 Since the durations of even ``long'' simulations are a tiny fraction of actual accretion time scales in Nature, this suggests that most hot accretion flows in the universe might be in the MAD state.
+For example, \citet{ressler_2020b} naturally obtain a MAD final state with no fine-tuning of initial conditions in their GRMHD simulation of the accretion flow in Sagittarius A$^*$, when they fuel the disk via weakly magnetized stellar winds from distant Wolf-Rayet stars \citep{ressler_2020a}.
 Independently, high angular resolution polarization observations of M87* by the Event Horizon Telescope indicate that the accretion flow in this system is likely to be in the MAD state \citep{EHTVIII}.
 Other arguments in favor of MAD configurations in Nature can be found in, e.g., \citet[][]{Zamaninasab2014} and \citet{Nemmen2015}.